crebello711/Citi-Bike-Analytics/README.md

 ## Analysis in Tableau
 * How many trips have been recorded in total during the chosen period per ride_id?

-  `The horizontal bar chart shows the trip duration in minutes per each ride_id.`
+  `The horizontal bar chart shows the trip duration records in minutes per each ride_id.`

 * What are the peak hours when bikes are used during the summer months and winter months?